CARTAvis/manual_source/source/installation_and_configuration.rst

 Troubleshooting
 ---------------
 In this section, we provide common issues we have experienced so far and provide solutions.
-If none of the solutions works, please do contact `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_ for help.
+If none of the solutions work, please do contact `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_ for help.

 .. tip::
    The following is a tip for VNC users.